StephenJamesDunne/final-year-project/README.md

 ## Five Realms (Cúige na hÉireann)

-A digital card battle game inspired by Irish mythology, built with Next.js and TypeScript.

-## Game Overview

-Five Realms is a Hearthstone-inspired card game featuring legendary figures and creatures from Irish folklore.
-Players battle using cards representing the five ancient provinces of Ireland, each with unique elemental affinities and mystical abilities.
+Five Realms is a Hearthstone-inspired card game featuring figures and creatures from Irish folklore.
+Players battle using cards representing the five ancient provinces of Ireland, each with unique elemental aspects and abilities.

 ## Quick Start